 New Year, No Plans

-So to quell those feelings, I drank on that New Year’s Eve.
+So to quell those feelings, I indulged in some spirits that New Year’s Eve.
 A lot.

 Then my alarm went off at 8am—and holy sh#t, was it early!
 I felt AWFUL.
 I had an hour and forty minute drive to the airport, a shuttle, a delayed flight, another packed shuttle to the parking lot schlepping my snowboard bag the whole time, only to forget where I parked, and on and on it went.